Using Forced Perspectives within a Shot

 Exclusion Zones are positioned relative to the Forced Perspective by default but they can be freely positioned as well.

-Uncheck the Relative to Forced Perspective checkbox and position your Exclusion Zones relative to zero degrees HRot and zero degrees VRot.
+Switch off the Relative to Forced Perspective toggle and position your Exclusion Zones relative to zero degrees HRot and zero degrees VRot.